 So does housework count as exercise?
 You won’t get skinny from housework, that’s for sure.
 You need to dedicate time and attention to workouts.
 So consider housework, while somewhat of a tough job, not enough to count as exercise.

 While housework alone won’t cut it, you can add certain elements of exercise to your day.
 You’ll find you can make your daily household chores a bit more interesting and better at improving your health.
 You can burn up to 500 calories in one good cleaning session, for example after moving house or during a spring cleaning.

 You can find ways to work your legs, arms, back and abdomen to increase your strength (always with intentional workouts at the gym or by engaging in sports) by including some of the following suggestions.

 Combine squats in your lifting

-Got some toys on the ground that need collecting?
-Try doing some squats to get it done.
+Do some toys on the ground that need collecting?
+Try doing some squatting to pick them up.
 Remember to keep your back straight and bend at the knees.
 If you want to boost the power of the squat, hold it for at least 15 seconds.
 Try this in the garden as well.

 Sweeping abdomen crunches

 Tone your abdomens as you sweep your home by tightening your abdominal muscles and keeping your back straight as you move.
 Keep your movements smooth by sweeping in large arcs.
 Try it three times a day for five minutes.